vbigot-juloux/ane-research-humanities/docs/CyberResearch-vol3.md

 </span>
  </div>

-<h2><span style="font-weight: 400">[Preliminary titled]</span> CyberResearch on the Ancient Near East, Bible World, and Neighboring Regions (vol. 3).</h2>
+<h2><span style="font-weight: 400">[Preliminary titled]</span> The Ancient World Goes Digital, CyberResearch vol.3 </h2>
-Vanessa Bigot Juloux, Sveta Matskevich, and Alessandro di Ludovico (eds.).
-Forthcoming 2021.<br />
+Vanessa Bigot Juloux, Alessandro di Ludovico, and Sveta Matskevich (eds.), in collaboration with Randall W. Younker.
+Forthcoming late 2022.<br />
 <br />

 <h3>Calls for papers: Digital and Computational Practices in ancient Near Eastern and Biblical Studies</h3>

 <p>The third volume on digital and computational practices is currently under preparation and should be in open access too as previous digital practices volumes in addition to the printed volume.
-We are optimistic about having the third volume published by the end of of 2021.
+We are optimistic about having the third volume published by the end of of 2022.
 <br /><br />
 The forthcoming volume will include papers dealing with digital and computational approaches in research and teaching of the following disciplines: archeology, history, art history, cultural anthropology, epigraphy, paleoenvironment, paleography, philology, and religious studies of ancient Western Asia, Egypt, and the Mediterranean world.
 <br /><br />
 At the moment we still accept contributions themed around Biblical Studies, Levant, Egypt, and more broadly Mediterranean world from the Iron Age until Late Antiquity.
 <br /><br />
 The sample articles can be found at http://ane-research-humanities.science/docs/CyberResearch-vol1.
-The second volume, co-edited by Vanessa Bigot Juloux, Sveta Matskevich and Alessandro di Ludovico, is under review process and should be published in late 2020.
+The second volume, co-edited by Vanessa Bigot Juloux, Alessandro di Ludovico, and Sveta Matskevich, is under review process and should be published in late 2021.
 <br /><br />
-Please send your proposals (maximum 500 words) to one of the co-editors (see addresses below) by May 1, 2020.
+Please send your proposals (maximum 500 words) to one of the co-editors (see addresses below) by Sept 1, 2021.
 <br /><br />
-Vanessa Bigot Juloux: vanessa.bigot-juloux AT ephe.psl.eu<br />
+Vanessa Bigot Juloux: vanessa.bigotjuloux AT icloud.com<br />
 Alessandro di Ludovico: alediludo AT gmail.com<br />
 Sveta Matskevich: svetlana.matskevich AT mail.huji.ac.il<br />
 </p>